Steadily moving semi-infinite fracture in plane poroelasticity: Verification tests

 The problem is formulated in terms of the crack opening profile $w(x)$ and the fluid displacement function $v(x)$, and is governed by Eqs.~\eqref{eq:tensile_crack_normal_stress_1} and \eqref{eq:fluid_pressure_1}.
 The dimensionless form of these equations is given by Eqs.~\eqref{eq:tensile_crack_normal_stress_dimensionless} and \eqref{eq:fluid_pressure_dimensionless}, which, for the present problem, reduce to:

-The opening $\Omega(\xi)$ and cumulative fluid exchange rate $\Upsilon(\xi)$ profiles are governed by the normalized undrained-drained Poisson's ratio contrast $\beta$ (Eq.~\eqref{eq:poissons_contrast}), the dimensionless loading distance $\mathcal{A}$, and the poroelastic stress coefficient $\eta$ (Eq.~\eqref{eq:poroelastic_stress_coefficient}).
+The opening $\Omega(\xi)$ and the fluid displacement function $\Upsilon(\xi)$ profiles are governed by the normalized undrained-drained Poisson's ratio contrast $\beta$ (Eq.~\eqref{eq:poissons_contrast}), the dimensionless loading distance $\mathcal{A}$, and the poroelastic stress coefficient $\eta$ (Eq.~\eqref{eq:poroelastic_stress_coefficient}).
 The numerical solution is obtained using the algorithm outlined in Section~\ref{sec:numerical_method}, with all problem-specific components being identical to those presented in Section~\ref{sec:atkinson_craster_permeable}.

 Fig.~\ref{fig:atkinson_pressure_bc_K_I} shows the dependence of the dimensionless stress intensity factor, $\mathcal{K}$, on (a) the normalized undrained-drained Poisson's ratio contrast $\beta$, (b) the dimensionless loading distance $\mathcal{A}$, and (c) the poroelastic stress coefficient $\eta$.
 Since $\mathcal{K} < 0$ in this problem, we plot it with the reversed sign.
-The numerical solution is compared with the analytical solution reported by \cite{AtCr91} (Eq.~(182)), which, expressed in terms of the present scaling (Eqs.~\eqref{eq:dimensionless_variables} and \eqref{eq:characteristic_scales}), takes the following form:
+The numerical solution is compared with the analytical solution reported by \cite{AtCr91}, their Eq.~(182), which, expressed in terms of the present scaling (Eqs.~\eqref{eq:dimensionless_variables} and \eqref{eq:characteristic_scales}), takes the following form:

-It should be noted that the dimensionless stress intensity factor given in Eq.~\eqref{eq:K_I_pressure_bc} is twice as large as the value reported by \cite{AtCr91}, which we attribute to a likely typographical error by the authors.
+It should be noted that the dimensionless stress intensity factor given in Eq.~\eqref{eq:K_I_pressure_bc} is twice as large as the value reported by \cite{AtCr91}.
+The origin of this discrepancy is not clear from their published expression; however, the value reported here is consistent with the results of the present boundary integral formulation and with the reconstructed profiles for the fracture opening and fluid displacement function.

 The relative difference between the numerical and analytical solutions does not exceed 0.007 \%.
 Unlike the model discussed in Section~\ref{sec:atkinson_craster_permeable}, the dimensionless stress intensity factor depends on the poroelastic stress coefficient $\eta$.
 From Fig.~\ref{fig:atkinson_pressure_bc_K_I}c, one can observe that $\mathcal{K} \to 0$ as $\eta \to 0$, while for $\beta \to 0$, $\mathcal{K}$ varies as a function of both $\mathcal{A}$ and $\eta$ (see Fig.~\ref{fig:atkinson_pressure_bc_K_I}b).